SeedlingCM/docs/core-components/the-seedling-token.md

 All SDLN tokens from fundraising rounds have already been fully vested at the time of writing, hence there is no more inflationary pressure.

+## Token Deflationary Mechanism

+The Seedling Token is a Deflationary token, meaning it adopts burning mechanisms to reduce the total circulating supply of $SDLN.
+The creation of this deflationary pressure increases the value of all remaining SDLN tokens.

+### Burning Mechanisms

+**Burning SDLN for allocation**: Holders of $SDLN can choose to either Burn or Lock their tokens to receive an allocation in upcoming token offerings.
+Tokens which are burned will be directly sent out of the circulating supply into a “Burn Address” through our burning smart contract.
+This puts the tokens out of circulation indefinitely.

+**Buyback Burn on Launchpad fees**: Seedling charges a variable fee to projects for Public Sales held on our platform.
+This fee is usually a percentage of the total funds raised for their project on the Seedling platform.
+Seedling commits 2.5% of all funds raised on our platform to buying-back $SDLN from the open market, and burning them.
+This creates additional buying pressure with every Public Sale, and reduces the circulating supply, thus killing two birds with one stone.

+**Buyback Burn on FCFS Fees**: In the instances where the target amount is not raised within the allocation period of a token sale (typically 24 hours), launchpad investments will become available to everyone regardless of their allocation availability.
+Investors in this phase will pay a variable fee over market price.
+100% of this fee will be used to buy back $SDLN from the open market, and to burn them, thus removing these tokens from the circulating supply.